hiho817/kilin_sbRIO_ws/README.md

 - `Command Send !` – Command executed successfully
 - `Syntax Error !` – Invalid command format
 - `Switch Mode Timeout !` – FSM mode transition timed out

+## coding guideline
+should use public and private. put params in private and access them through public functions.
+Trailing Underscore for private params. hope to add doxygen document comments in hpp. don't capitalize first word of variables and function params, use snake_case instead of cammelCase. use PascalCase for class and struct. don't add tail underscore to function input parameters